Skip to content

 Bases: Module

-A block operation that represents a sequence of operations.
+A block operation that groups a sequence of quantum operations.

 Source code in src/squint/ops/base.py